 Self-management that supports your self-awareness and well-being leads to improved emotional intelligence.
 This means staying on top of social cues and respecting your own needs.

 Establish start-up and shut-down rituals, schedule them on your calendar, and stick to them.
 And remember, balance is dynamic.
 Take some time to consider in what ways you excel at self-management, and where you might improve.

 The future of work is already being shaped by digital nomads, with increased flexibility becoming the new norm and co-working spaces springing up in every city.
 As interest in digital nomadism has spiked during the pandemic, the term is increasingly becoming wider – a sort of new and upgraded digital nomad.

-You can travel every week or you can choose a home base and stick around in one country for a longer period of time.
+You can travel every week or you can choose a home base and stick around in one country for a longer period.
 It`s up to you.
 Once you figured out how to make money as a digital nomad, you can either enter the gig economy by marketing and selling your services on your own, or you can find work opportunities on decentralized blockchain-based freelance platforms like HYVE.

 This is where we`re at.
 A year ago, the world couldn`t imagine the way we all live nowadays.
 The patterns around us are breaking and we have a historic opportunity in designing our lives.
 Are you building a life based on a design someone handed you or do you want to decide on your own?

 You don`t have to sell your belongings or travel the world if you don`t want to.
 You do have to think for yourself.
-This digital nomad lifestyle is achievable if you really want it and put your mind to it.
+This digital nomad lifestyle is achievable if you want it and put your mind to it.

 🐝 Want to learn more about HYVE?